Review: “Bounds” and “I Want a Country”

 To–as Şenocak closes that poem–“Let the knots in your throat open.”
 Each poem then, an experiment into untying more of the ropes that bind us.

-Allie Rigby is a poet, editor, and educator with roots in Orange County.
-In 2023, she completed a year-long Fulbright fellowship in Romania where she taught creative writing at Universitatea Ovidius din Constanța.
+Allie Rigby is a poet, editor, and reviewer with roots in Orange County, California.
+She is the author of Moonscape for a Child (Bored Wolves, 2024) and the recipient of a Fulbright Fellowship to Romania, where she taught creative writing at Universitatea Ovidius din Constanța.
 She holds a master’s degree in English: Creative Writing from San Francisco State University.
-She loves connecting with people to develop and share impactful stories that generate cross-cultural dialogue.
-For her most recent book of poetry and other writing, please visit www.allierigby.com or @allie.j.rigby.
+She enjoys connecting with people to develop and share stories that generate cross-cultural dialogue, solidarity, and change.
+For more of her work and upcoming events, visit www.allierigby.com or @allie.j.rigby.

 SUPPORT SEEFEST